DaoMinhThong/Portfolio/README.md

 <h1>E-commerce SQL project on BigQuery Studio</h1>
 <h3> 1.
 About Dataset</h3>

+-The Brazilian e-commerce dataset by Olist as an SQLite database file
 - The datasets were used from Kaggle.
 There are 11 datasets, but just only 10 tables were explored and analyzed in this case

 - Kaggle dataset: E-commerce dataset by Olist (SQLite):